Most Expensive Fort Lauderdale Neighborhoods

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fort Lauderdale is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Fort Lauderdale isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fort Lauderdale are a mix of both white- and blue-collar jobs.
 Overall, Fort Lauderdale is a city of sales and office workers, service providers and professionals.
-There are especially a lot of people living in Fort Lauderdale who work in sales jobs (13.74%), management occupations (12.54%) and office and administrative support (11.63%).
+There are especially a lot of people living in Fort Lauderdale who work in management occupations (13.15%), sales jobs (13.01%) and office and administrative support (11.51%).

 Fort Lauderdale is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Fort Lauderdale is an extremely ethnically-diverse city.
 The people who call Fort Lauderdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Lauderdale residents report their race to be White, followed by Black or African-American.
 Fort Lauderdale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.94% of the city’s residents.
-Important ancestries of people in Fort Lauderdale include Italian, German, Irish, Haitian, English and Jamaican.
+People of Hispanic or Latino origin account for 15.64% of the city’s residents.
+Important ancestries of people in Fort Lauderdale include German, Irish, Italian, English, Haitian and Jamaican.

 The most common language spoken in Fort Lauderdale is English.
 Other important languages spoken here include Spanish and French Creole.

 |NUMBER OF HOMES AND APARTMENTS||73,279|